Emotional eating can come in a variety of forms.

 Many diets restrict you of certain foods and limit the freedom you can have in order to reach your goals.

-This is why I created a 6 Week of Custom Nutrition Coaching to help you dial in your nutrition while also addressing the areas that you struggle with.
+This is why I created the Top Knot Strong Tribe to help you dial in your nutrition while also addressing the areas that you struggle with.

 All to help create a custom plan that will work with you and not against you in the process.